tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 ```

 Under the hood, this test block should be equivalent to the two test blocks shown in the last section.
-That is, from the two projection queries found in "query" and "equal" clauses, the SQL Test Runner will generate two test blocks with SQL test queries as shown above (using `EXCEPT` operations).
+That is, based on the two projection queries found in "query" and "equal" clauses, the SQL Test Runner will generate two test blocks with SQL test queries as shown above (using `EXCEPT` operations).

 Implementation of this new feature is summarized in the following steps: